visit-dav/visit/src/doc/python_scripting/functions.rst

 **Description:**

-    MovePlotDatabaseKeyframe moves a database keyframe for a specified plot to a new animation frame, which changes the list of database time states that are used for each animation frame when VisIt is in keyframing mode.
+    MovePlotDatabaseKeyframe moves a database keyframe for a specified plot to a new animation frame, which changes the list of database time-states that are used for each animation frame when VisIt is in keyframing mode.